Eisenstein extension, connectedness and the second vanishing theorem: when punctured spectrum is not connected

 \section{when punctured spectrum is not connected}

 For Noetherian local ring $(R,\m)$, let $E_R$ be the $R$-injective hull of the residue field.
-Then for any $R$-module $M$, we set $D_R (M)= \Hom_R(M,E_R)$ as the Matlis dual of M. In this section, we show that, when an ideal $I$ of a ramified regular local $S$ is extended from an ideal $J$ of an unramified regular local ring $R$, the punctured spectrum of $R/J$ is not connnected if and only if that of $S/JS$ is not connected.
-Moreover, both of them have same number of connected components.
-Under this condition, if we take the Matlis dual of these local cohomology modules supported at $J$, they support the Conjecture 1 and the result of Corollary 1.2 of \cite{L-Y}.
+Then for any $R$-module $M$, we set $D_R (M)= \Hom_R(M,E_R)$ as the Matlis dual of M. In the previous section we show that for an Eisenstein extension $S$ of $R$, when an ideal $I$ of a ramified regular local $S$ is extended from an ideal $J$ of an unramified regular local ring $R$, the punctured spectrum of $R/J$ is connnected if that of $S/JS$ is connected.
+In this section, in Theorem 3.1, we show that if punctured spectrum of $S/JS$ is disconnected then that of $R/J$ is also disconnected when every minimal primes $\p$ of $J$, $R/\p$ is normal.
+Under this situation we prove that both of them have the same number of connected components.

+From the results of Theorem 3.1 we show that for both unramified and ramified regular local rings (for extended ideal via Eisenstein extension), two top-most local cohomology modules satisfy the Conjecture 1 of \cite{L-Y} (see Corollary 1).
+Although, this conjecture is proved to be false in mixed characteristics \cite{DSZ}, in fact they show that for power series ring of dimension six over DVR, 4th local cohomology violates the conjecture.